BVengo/anti-entity-grief/README.md

 ---

 ### Usage
-This mod tackles the issues above by adding a new command `entityGriefing` with which you can enable or disable the griefing capabilities of individual entity types.
+This mod tackles the issues above by adding a couple of new commands with which you can enable or disable the griefing capabilities of individual entity types.

-The command takes the following form:
+The commands take on the following form:
 ```
 /entityGriefing <entity> [<capability> [true|false]]
+/entityGriefingAll <capability> [true|false]
+/entityGriefingReset
 ```
 where `<entity>` is the entity type you want to control, `<capability>` is the type of griefing you want to control, and `[true|false]` is whether you want to enable or disable the capability.

 _Not all entities will appear in tab-completion, either because I haven't identified any griefing capabilities or because they haven't been implemented yet.
 Please open an issue on [GitHub](https://github.com/BVengo/anti-entity-grief/) or visit my [Discord](https://discord.com/invite/kUhf3WSSfv) to let me know if there is a missing feature that you feel should be included._

----

-#### Examples
-To stop endermen from picking up blocks, you would run:
+For example, to stop endermen from picking up blocks, you would run:
 ```
 /entityGriefing minecraft:enderman DESTROY_BLOCKS false
 ```